Smaller meals mean fewer calories…Maybe.

-- One study divided subjects into two groups with one that nibbled or snacked and the other ate large meals.
-It found that snacking and eating large meals made no difference in the two groups’ weight loss.
+- One study divided subjects into two groups, with one that nibbled or snacked and the other that ate large meals.
+It found that snacking and eating large meals did not affect the two groups’ weight loss.

 - Another study looked at one group that ate 3 large meals per day versus another group with 3 smaller meals with 3 snacks.
 The calorie intake was the same.
 The meal frequency did not make a significant difference in the weight loss of either group.

 Truth: The number of meals is less important than the quality of food.
 I recommend that you fill your meals with plenty of fruits and vegetables, whole grains, and lean sources of protein.
 If eating more smaller meals helps you deal with your personal hunger level, go for it.
 Ultimately, you need to monitor your portion sizes to ensure that you keep your diet balanced and that there is a calorie deficit.